przemeklal/charm-jaeger-hotrod/README.md

 jaeger-hotrod/0*      active    idle   10.1.19.185
 ```

-Click on any button to order you ride.
+Click on any button to order your ride.
 You can click on the `[find trace]` link to open Jager Query UI directly.

 ## Developing